-The proposed seismic survey would add another, albeit temporary, activity to the marine environment in the Mediterranean Sea and the proposed survey would be limited to a relatively small area for a comparatively short period of time.
-Lamont-Doherty's application (LGL, 2015) and in NSF's draft environmental analysis (NSF, 2015) summarize the potential cumulative effects to marine mammals or the populations to which they belong to and their habitats within the survey area.
+The proposed seismic survey would add another, albeit temporary, activity to the marine environment in the South Atlantic Ocean for a comparatively short period of time.
+Lamont-Doherty's application (LGL, 2015) and NSF's draft environmental analysis (NSF, 2015) summarize the potential cumulative effects to marine mammals or the populations to which they belong to and their habitats within the survey area.
 This section incorporates Lamont-Doherty's application (LGL, 2015) and in NSF's draft environmental analysis (NSF, 2015) by reference and provides a brief summary of the human-related activities affecting the marine mammal species in the action area.